Swizz-Code/Swizz-Code/README.md

 Hi,
-You cann call me Swizz! 😄
+You can call me Swizz! 😄
 This is my first personal Github account.

 I have a bachelors degree in eletrical engineering and information technology at the university in Stuttgart (Ø1.9).